L2jLiga/grunt-webfonts/README.md

 Type: `string` Default: _`dest` value_

 Directory for resulting CSS files (if different than font directory).
-You can also define `destScss`, `destSass`, `destLess` and `destStyl` to specify a directory per stylesheet type.
+You can also define `destScss`, `destSass`, `destLess`, and `destStyl` to specify a directory per stylesheet type.

 #### Options